munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code visit-unary-expr

 And, finally, the last node.
-We just resolve its one operand.
-If we did that all right, now our Java compiler should be satisfied that we've fully implemented Stmt.Visitor and Expr.Visitor
+We resolve its one operand.
+With all of these visit methods, the Java compiler should be satisfied that we've fully implemented Stmt.Visitor and Expr.Visitor.
+Now is a good time to take a break, have a snack, maybe a little nap.

 ## Interpreting Resolved Variables

-OK, that's our resolver.
+We have a complete variable resolver.
 What does it actually do?
 It looks at every mention of a variable in the user's program.
-For each one, the resolver tracks down the declaration that it refers to.
+For each one, the resolver tracks down the declaration that variable refers to.
 Then it counts the number of scopes between the use of the variable and its declaration.

 At runtime, this corresponds exactly to the number of *environments* between the current one and the enclosing one where interpreter can find the variable's value.
-The resolver gives that to the interpreter by calling this:
+The resolver hands that number to the interpreter by calling this:

 ^code resolve